 The plastic stripping elements, or crop engaging elements are sectioned into 600mm lengths, and secured with 4 bolts to allow replacement of individual sections.
-On one side of the elements the corner has been removed.
-This face is mounted upwards (with Direction Of Travel), and will reduce the aggressiveness of the element when new.

-Metal anti-wear plates bolt in front of the flexible plastic crop engaging elements, Fig.13 (B) these too are replaceable in sections.
+Metal anti-wear plates bolt in front of the flexible plastic crop engaging elements, Fig.11 (B) these too are replaceable in sections.

-Note; The joints of the plastic elements and metal anti-wear plates are staggered, therefore the ends are different to the centres and are handed left or right.
+Note; The joints of the plastic elements and metal anti-wear plates are staggered, therefore the ends are different to the centres.
 This means different bolts need to be removed to change either the plastic element or the metal anti-wear plate.